 So, as you can see, there is a wide range of reasons why an individual may find their life insurance application postponed by a particular insurance company.
-Which brings us to our next topic, which is…
+This brings us to our next topic, which is…

-“I have been postponed for life insurance, now what?”
+“I have been postponed for life insurance; now what?”

-The first thing that you’re going to want to determine is whether or not your life insurance application has been “postponed” because you choose to apply with the “wrong” life insurance company or if it has been postponed for a reason that most (if not all) life insurance companies would be nervous about.
+The first thing that you’re going to want to determine is whether or not your life insurance application has been “postponed” because you chose to apply with the “wrong” life insurance company or if it has been postponed for a reason that most (if not all) life insurance companies would be nervous about.

 Examples that may cause someone to be denied life insurance coverage by “certain” life insurance companies but not all life insurance companies may include:

-- Certain travel restriction in place,
+- Certain travel restrictions are in place,

 - Recent bankruptcy,

 - Previous criminal history.